-Phishing websites and DApps try to trick visitors into providing their signin credentials or other sensitive information to gain control of their accounts or wallet.
+Phishing websites and dapps try to trick visitors into providing their signin credentials or other sensitive information to gain control of their accounts or wallet.
 These scammers use emails, SMS text messages, social media, and search-engine advertisements to make their sites appear legitimate.

-Tips to avoid phishing:
+To avoid phishing:

-Check that you’re using the correct DApp website URL.
+Check that you’re using the correct dapp website URL.

-Double-check that the DApp website is legitimate.
+Double-check that the dapp website is legitimate.
 Research the platform thoroughly to validate their services and authenticity.

 Scammers are using social media to carry out their giveaway scams.
 They post screenshots of forged messages from companies and executives promoting a giveaway with hyperlinks to fraudulent websites.
 Fake accounts will then respond to these posts making the scam appear legitimate.
 The fraudulent websites will then ask that you “verify” your address by sending cryptocurrency to the scam giveaway.

 Never send cryptocurrency to giveaways under the guise of address verification.